-After eight years, Quick Sprout is rolling out a new logo on March 23, 2015, as part of an upcoming brand update to be unveiled throughout 2015.
+After eight years, Quick Sprout rolled out a new logo in 2023.
 We want to share our process and what we learned, while giving you an inside look at where we want to take the Quick Sprout brand.

 Understanding who your customers are and how they perceive your company is the most important part of creating a great brand.
 Both employees and customers develop positive or negative feelings toward a company based on how that company represents and conducts itself: the level of honesty and the degree to which it aligns itself with its own values and beliefs.

 Is your brand reachable?
 Can customers think of your company as something tangible, personal, and real?
 If your brand acts and feels open, inviting, and human— just like you—you will be able to have a conversation with your customers the way friends do.

 A logo is not a brand.
 Your work does not end when your logo receives approval.
 Establishing a brand is akin to the process of writing a design brief or researching key differentiators.
 Logos are just one more way to create a presence, a language, a connection—something that is universally understood and enjoyed.